Breaking It Down: What Is Medicare Part D?

 How Much Does Medicare Part D Cost?

-• Deductible: A deductible is how much money a beneficiary will have to spend before their coverage kicks in and pays its portion of the costs.
-The maximum permitted deductible cost for beneficiaries in 2023 is $505.
-Some drug plans may not have a deductible.
+- Deductible: A deductible is how much money a beneficiary will have to spend during the initial coverage phase before their coverage kicks in and pays its portion of the costs.
+The maximum permitted deductible cost for beneficiaries in 2025 is $590 ($615 in 2026).
+Some Medicare drug plans may not have a deductible.

 What Is Extra Help?

-Extra Help is a federal program that can help people with limited income or little access to resources pay Medicare prescription drug costs.
+Extra Help (also called low-income subsidy) is a federal program that can help people with limited income or little access to resources pay Medicare prescription drug costs.
 These include costs such as premiums, deductibles, and even copayments.
 For a person to qualify for the Extra Help program, they must also be eligible and be enrolled to receive Medicaid services.

 Note: To find out more information about the Extra Help program, visit this resource.